 An Environmental Management System can and will help you to understand your resource use, which will lead to better management and reductions, and most importantly – it will save you money.
 They do not need to be unwieldy and can be as inexpensive as you want them to be.

-If you are unsure or perhaps not certain where to start – we can help.
-The Business Lincolnshire Growth Hub can offer eligible, small to medium sized companies, with less than 250 employees, a free Resource Efficiency Audit with up to twelve hours of support.
-This on-site audit includes a review of your resources to help you identify where improvements exist.
-We can help you develop an action plan and start you on the path to resource efficiency improvements, saving you money.
+If you are unsure or perhaps not certain where to start, let us help.
+We offer small to medium-sized companies with less than 250 employees a fully-funded Resource Efficiency Audit, as well as up to twelve hours of support.
+This on-site audit includes a review of your resources to help you identify where improvements can be made.
+We can also help you to develop an action plan and start you on the path to resource efficiency improvements and reduced costs.

-For more information or to book your free audit or to find out dates for our next course please call David Knight on 07908 375557 or email email@example.com.
+For more information, to book your free audit, or to find out dates for our next course, please call our Resource Efficiency Adviser David Knight on 07908 375557 or email firstname.lastname@example.org.